pandorabots-admin/docs/pages/faq.md

 **What is the difference between AIML 1.0 and AIML 2.0?**

 The AIML 2.0 specification introduces a number of new features to the language that dramatically improve the natural language processing power of chatbots.
-The current Pandorabots AIML interpreter is backwards compatible with AIML 1.0, so platform users can make full use of any AIML 1.x bot files.
-However, it does not currently support Javascript.
+The current Pandorabots AIML interpreter is mostly backwards compatible with AIML 1.0, so platform users can make full use of any AIML 1.x bot files.
+However, it does not currently support Javascript, and character encoding UTF-8 is required.
 For more details, please read Dr. Richard Wallace's full [AIML 2.0 specification](http://aiml.foundation){:target="_blank"}.

 **What happened to the AIML 1.0 platform?**